smadeira/mp-wordpress-plugin/README.md

 MP API configuraiton parameters and creating a page to use your shortcode.
 We'll take that one step at a time.

 ### Assumptions
 I am assuming that you know how to use GitHub to clone a repository and use <a href="http://getcomposer.org">Composer</a> for php package management.
 I also assume you are familiar with WordPress packages and the like.
 This code is offered as-is and it may or may not work in your situation.
-I'll try to help as much as I can but I can't provide full support forthis code.
-IT is meant to get you started on your WP development journey with Ministry Platform.
+I'll try to help as much as I can but I can't provide full support for this code.
+It is meant to get you started on your WP development journey with Ministry Platform.

 ### Clone the Repository
 Go to the location where you want the plugin code to reside and from there git clone the repository.